311 Albert Sabin Way

 Coordination of transfers from community hospital psychiatric units to the state psychiatric hospital.

-- Outpatient Community Probate (OCP) is a legal status in which a client has been committed to a hospital by Probate Court order, who has stabilized and been discharged from the hospital but remains under the jurisdiction of Probate Court while receiving outpatient services.
-This is an involuntary treatment status.
-When a client is placed on OCP status he/she will have periodic court hearings through Probate Court to determine if he/she should remain on OCP.
+- Outpatient Community Probate (OCP) is an involuntary treatment status ordered by a Probate Court.
+When a client is placed on OCP status, he/she will have periodic court hearings through Probate Court to determine if he/she should remain on OCP.

-- To determine the date of these periodic court hearings there are multiple options:
+- Options to determine the date of OCP periodic court hearings:

-- View the Probate Court web site at http://www.probatect.org/.
-Click on Records Search.
-Then click on Mental Health, enter client’s name and submit.
+- View the Probate Court web site at http://www.probatect.org/ , Records Search, Mental Health, enter client’s name, and submit.
 Check docketing for the most current next full hearing date.
-You may also contact the court by telephone by dialing 946-3591.

 - Your agency will receive a hearing notification 30 days prior to the hearing date.
 This can be obtained from your agency’s Probate Court liaison.

-- The 30-day notification letter will outline the documents required for the Probate Court hearings.
-All documents need to contain current clinical information (within 30 days).
+- Required documents for hearings: A 30-day notification letter will provide notice of the documents required for the Probate Court hearings.
+All documents need to contain current clinical information (within 30 days) or a client's history with the date indicated.
 All documents must be typed, signed by the appropriate parties, including the client, and faxed to MHAP (558-0512) at least five business days prior to the hearing.

 - The documents needed for the hearing are available at Useful Information > Forms > Probate.